Eagle Mine, USA

 Three distinct types of sulphide mineralization occur at the Eagle deposit.
 They are described as disseminated, semi-massive and massive sulphide.
 Massive sulphide is generally over 90% pyrrhotite-pentlandite-chalcopyrite.
 Semi-massive, or matrix ore, is 30% or greater net textured sulphide.
 Disseminated mineralization is generally uneconomic.
 The semi-massive and massive sulphides occur in separate zones called the Massive Sulphide, Semi-massive East, and Semi-massive West zones.

-Eagle is a relatively shallow underground mine with access gained via a surface ramp that serves as the route for waste, ore and backfill haulage.
+Eagle is a relatively shallow underground mine with access gained via a surface ramp that also serves as the route for waste, ore and backfill haulage.
 The mine employs transverse bench-and-fill stoping with mining in an up-dip primary secondary sequence.
 Backfilling is undertaken using cemented and uncemented rockfill.
 Two ventilation shafts are in place, with the downcast shaft also equipped for emergency egress.
-Ore from the mine is stored in a covered coarse ore stockpile facility prior to transport by road to the Humbodlt mill site.
+Ore from the mine is stored in a covered coarse ore stockpile facility prior to transport by road 105 km to the Humboldt mill site.

-From a further covered coarse ore storage facility, the ore is processed using a conventional crush, grind and differential flotation process to produce separate nickel and copper concentrates.
+From a second covered coarse ore storage facility, the ore is processed using a conventional crush, grind and differential flotation process to produce separate nickel and copper concentrates.
 Tailings from the plant are deposited sub-aqueously in the adjacent former Humboldt iron ore open pit.

-Nickel and copper concentrates are stored in a covered concentrate building on site.
-A rail spur in to the site is used to transport the concentrate direct to smelter facilities within North America or to the ports of Quebec, Montreal or Vancouver for shipment to overseas smelters.
+Nickel and copper concentrates are stored in a covered concentrate building on site prior to being transported via rail car direct to smelter facilities within North America or to ports for shipment overseas.

 Please see Annual Information Form